Skip to content

 Loss & Training

-• RoMa's robust loss is used; training is conducted on MegaDepth + ScanNet for 200K steps.
+• Utilizes the robust loss from RoMa, trained on MegaDepth + ScanNet for 200K steps.

-• Default configuration: 1 source + 4 target images, 512 track tokens.
+• Defaults to 1 source + 4 target images with 512 track tokens.

 Key Experimental Results